DC conductance and memory in 3D gravity: Introduction

 \section{Introduction}

-The Chern-Simons description of the Einstein-Hilbert action in three dimensions\cite{Achucarro:1987vz,Witten:1988hc} stresses the fact that some fundamental properties of gravity are completely specified by the topology of the manifold and the presence of boundaries.
-Therefore, the dynamical content of 3D gravity is determined once boundary conditions are proposed.
-It is then possible to find the asymptotic group of symmetries respecting these configurations, which from a holographic point of view, defines the global symmetries of the dual theory.
+The Chern-Simons description of Einstein gravity in three dimensions\cite{Achucarro:1987vz,Witten:1988hc} stresses the fact that properties of the spacetime are specified by the topology of the manifold and the presence of boundaries.
+In other words, the dynamical content of 3D gravity is determined after globally characterizing the manifold and providing suitable boundary conditions.
+From a holographic point of view, the asymptotic symmetries respecting these configurations, give rise to the global symmetries of the dual theory.

 Recently, the specification of field-dependent Lagrange multipliers at infinity has permitted to propose novel boundary dynamics, via imposition of integrability conditions consistent with the gauge symmetries \cite{Henneaux:2013dra, Perez:2016vqo, Ojeda:2019xih, Cardenas:2021vwo}.
 In the case of asymptotically AdS$_3$ spaces, this procedure deforms the Hamiltonian of the boundary theory, describing mechanical systems with symmetries other than conformal.